How to Start an LLC in Washington? (5 Steps Needed)

 In Washington, a registered agent must be located in the same county where your company's principal office address is listed.

-Washington LLC's certificate of formation should be filed with the Washington Secretary of State.
+Washington LLC's articles of organization should be filed with the Washington Secretary of State.

 In order to file the certificate, you must have a business name that is distinguishable from other names on record in Washington.